a-latyshev/convex-plasticity/benchmark/README.md

     p = p^\text{elas}_{n+1}.
 $$

 Values of a numerical solution of the elastoplasticity problem solved by the finite element method are known in nodes of a finite element mesh.
-The described above conic optimisation problem can be solved at these nodes independently, so vectorization of the scalar problem is possible.
-The vectorized conic optimisation problem is formulated in the following way:
+The described above conic optimisation problem has to be solved at these nodes.
+As all the scalar conic problems are independent, it is possible to collect them into one vectorized conic problem.
+The formulation of the vectorized conic optimisation problem was given in the “In brief” section of this tutorial.

+In order to provide the community with the simplest example of solving a vectorized conic optimisation problem via the cvxpy library, direct FEM calculations are avoided.
+Instead, precalculated values of the parameter vector $deps$ are provided in the form of a NumPy array.
+This data is used to initialize the parameters of the conic optimisation problem.

+The benchmark implements only one solution of the conic optimisation problem, whereas the convex plasticity approach implies solving the original problem several times, for several iterations, with different values of parameters of the problem.
+At this stage, it is enough to analyse the canonicalization of the convex optimisation problem via cvxpy, as the compilation occurs in the very first iteration of the approach.

 <!--
 $$